mainkoon81/Study-RL/README.md

     - Building everything from scratch, we learn a lot.
  - (-):
     - Creating a data-driven decision making culture is not easy.
-    - The data team is not making money immediately, they have to prove what value they are creating.
+    - Pressure of proving what value we are creating since the data team is not making money immediately, directly.